behnam-yousefi/MNDA/Supplementary_File.md

 b.
 Given a single group of samples, for which two states are available $S_1$ and $S_2$ (e.g. matched case-control pairs, pre-post treatment for the same sample) and sample-level biological networks $N_{k,S_1}$ and $N_{k,S_2}$ for each state and individual $k$, form pairs of corresponding nodes ( $n_{k,1j}$ , $n_{k,2j}$ ); $n_{k,ij}$ is a node of $N_{k,S_i}$ , $i=1,2$ and $j$ runs from $1$ to the cardinality of each network (all networks are assumed to have the same node cardinality).

-Whereas in context *a.* only one vector of dissimilarities is created with a length corresponding to the number of nodes in the group-level biological networks, in context *b.* – the scenario of sample-specific or individual-specific networks - multiple such vectors are created, one for each sample.
-In both contexts, an empirical null distribution of the chosen dissimilarity statistic is computed by reshuffling edges in the available networks (2 in scenario *a.* and 2 times the number of matched sample pairs in scenario *b.*).
+Whereas in context *a* only one vector of dissimilarities is created with a length corresponding to the number of nodes in the group-level biological networks, in context *b* – the scenario of sample-specific or individual-specific networks - multiple such vectors are created, one for each sample.
+In both contexts, an empirical null distribution of the chosen dissimilarity statistic is computed by reshuffling edges in the available networks (2 in scenario *a* and 2 times the number of matched sample pairs in scenario *b*).
 The user can specify whether to keep the node degree distribution intact for each network.
 Raw P-values thus obtained for each node annotation (corresponding nodes in a node pair have the same annotation) can or cannot be adjusted for multiple testing.
-For scenario *a.* as many tests as the cardinality of $V_{C1}$  ( $V_{C2}$ ) are carried out.
-In context *b.* the number of tests corresponds to the total number of nodes across samples for a single state. *Bonferroni* correction is the default option and the user can opt for less conservative correction methods.
+For scenario *a* as many tests as the cardinality of $V_{C1}$  ( $V_{C2}$ ) are carried out.
+In context *b* the number of tests corresponds to the total number of nodes across samples for a single state. *Bonferroni* correction is the default option and the user can opt for less conservative correction methods.

 ## 2. Implementation in R
 ### 2.1.
 Installation